Jiahao-Yuan/ReflectDiffu/README.md

 ## ReflectDiffu: Reflect between Emotion-intent Contagion and Mimicry for Empathetic Response Generation via a RL-Diffusion Framework
 ### Model Architecture
 ![Image of ReflectDiffu](asset/ReflectDiffu.png)
-### Reference & Acknowledgements
+### Citation
-If you find our work useful, please cite our paper as follows:
+If you find our work useful for your research, please kindly cite our paper as follows:
 ```bibtex
 @article{yuan2024reflectdiffu,
   title={ReflectDiffu: Reflect between Emotion-intent Contagion and Mimicry for Empathetic Response Generation via a RL-Diffusion Framework},